Project1: Mechanisms of Zygotic Genome Activation - A major Nuclear Reprogramming Event

 How does the naive genome in the early embryo progressively undergo a series of modifications to control gene expression in “time and space” such that proper cellular differentiation programs are correctly implemented?
-We investigated the mechanisms of the earliest genome activation to understand how the control of cell fates is transferred from maternal genes to zygotic genes during this period, and transcription factors play key roles in specifying cell fates and establishing epigenetic marks.
+We investigate the mechanisms of the earliest genome activation to understand how the control of cell fates is transferred from maternal genes to zygotic genes during this period, and when transcription factors specify cell fates and establish epigenetic marks on the embryonic genome.
 We investigate how the chromatin dynamics are influenced by the coordinated action of maternal and zygotic transcription factors.

 Yasuoka, Y., Suzuki, Y., Takahashi, S., Sudou, N., Haramoto, Y., Cho, KW., Asashima, M., Sugano, S., and Taira, M. (2014).
 Otx2 and TLE/Groucho occupancy marks tissue-specific cis-regulatory modules for head specification.
 Nature Communications, 9:4322.

 Project 2: Transcriptomics and Epigenomics Controlling Endoderm Development: An Integrative Whole-organism Single-cell Analysis